 - Works on older, tougher soap stains

-- Safest formula to use specially in a house with kids or pets
+- Safest formula to use especially in a house with kids or pets

 - No chemical odor and no harmful emissions

 - All-natural ingredients make it environmentally safe to use